 Afghan women footballers ‘finally feel free’ as they begin training at Leeds

-Leeds chairman Andrea Radrizzani and US socialite Ms Kardashian were among those involved in the effort last month to get the country’s women’s development squad out of Afghanistan, along with coaches and family members.
+Leeds chairman Andrea Radrizzani and American socialite Kardashian were among those involved in the effort last month to get the country’s women’s development squad out of Afghanistan, along with coaches and family members.

 Khalida Popal, the national team’s programme director who led the effort to get the players out of the country, told the PA news agency: “It was a really beautiful moment to see them playing football and enjoying the moment together.